What is an Email Chain and When Should You Use It?

 In a professional setting, you would use email chains to keep everyone on the team updated about the task or project at hand.
 However, email threads can become complex when not handled properly, making it difficult to organize and understand the messages.

-To help you use email threads correctly, let’s show you what it is, who uses email chains, how it looks, and email chain examples.
+Let’s show you the email thread meaning, who uses email chains, how it looks, and email chain examples.

-If you ever toggled the conversation view in Gmail, you probably know what a chain email is.
-A chain email keeps track and provides your conversation’s complete history, including every team member’s opinions.
+If you have ever toggled the conversation view in Gmail, you probably know about the chain messages.
+A chain message keeps track and provides the complete history of your conversation, including every team member’s opinions.
 This follows a string-like method where every reply to the original email is attached to the conversation.

 In large organizations, chain emails help reach different teams and keep the conversations in a single folder.